GameStop frenzy leaves behind a mess for Wall Street regulators

 The GameStop mania is not the first time the SEC has probed the link between the Internet and securities fraud.
 But the market watchdog has lagged in policing the use of social media and other new technologies in the financial markets, a deficiency that could hamper efforts to unravel the GameStop episode, according to Joshua Mitts, an associate professor at Columbia Law School.

 “They’re really behind the curve,” said Mitts, an associate professor at Columbia Law School.
-“The SEC isn’t really stepping in and saying ‘these are the rules of the road on social media.’”
+“The SEC isn’t really stepping in and saying, ‘These are the rules of the road on social media.’”

 The commission in recent years has made greater use of advanced data analytics to detect cases of insider trading and accounting and disclosure violations.
 But the SEC’s enforcement division remains heavily populated by securities law experts and lacks the data science specialists needed to combat market manipulation cases executed via social media, Mitts said.